Home

 What You Need to Know About Debt Collection Protection!

-Are you in debt and being harassed by debt collectors?
 There are debt collection protection laws that exist to protect you from any abusive debt collector.

 It can be miserable receiving non-stop calls from collectors and trying to hide from them.
 The Fair Debt Collectors Act has changed what collectors can do and it's important that you learn your rights.

-They may also tell you to pay off their debt or they will sue you.
+They may also tell you to pay off their accounts or they will sue you.
 The only thing they can really do is go ahead with a lawsuit but just remember that they can't blackmail with threats.

 Debt Collection Protection 101